| Shipping & Receiving Victorias

 to go to elaborate lengths to ship them potted, padded and braced,

+we now ship them bare-root successfully.
 Safe shipping age begins when seedlings have outgrown their

 3 ounce starter cups or have been boosted.
 We unpot them and